Part of the complete guide to understanding addiction

 Without realizing that they are taking fentanyl, a drug user can easily overdose.

-How Laced Fentanyl is Driving Opioid Overdose
+How Fentanyl Lacing is Driving Opioid Overdose

 Below are some symptoms of fentanyl overdose: